2600hz/libwebphone/docs/lwpCall.md

 Provides a unique identifier for the instance of the lwpCall.
 This is either the MediaStream ID from lwpMediaDevices or a locally generated UUID.

-> Note: this is not related to any values from jssip or the SIP protocol.
+> NOTE! this is not related to any values from jssip or the SIP protocol.

 Returns: